Some states have expanded their Medicaid programs to cover all people with household incomes below a certain level. Others haven’t.

 States are continuing to make coverage decisions.
 They could expand Medicaid in the future.

+You can get care at a nearby community health center.
 The health care law has expanded funding to community health centers, which provide primary care for millions of Americans.
 These centers provide services on a sliding scale based on your income.
-Find a community health center near you.
+Check how to get low-cost care in your community.

 You may qualify for a "Catastrophic" health plan.
 If you’re under 30 years old, you can enroll in a "Catastrophic" plan.
 If you’re 30 or older and want to enroll in a